Buying real estate in Abidjan?

 What property types resell fastest in Abidjan in 2026?

-As of early 2026, the property types that resell fastest in Abidjan are clean-title apartments in high-demand communes, particularly move-in ready 2-bedroom units in neighborhoods like Cocody Angre, Deux-Plateaux, and Marcory Zone 4, because they appeal to the widest buyer pool of local professionals and diaspora investors.
+As of early 2026, the property types that resell fastest in Abidjan are clean-title 2-bedroom apartments in high-demand communes like Cocody Angre, Deux-Plateaux, and Marcory Zone 4, because this format attracts the widest buyer pool of local professionals, diaspora buyers, and expat tenants alike.

 If you're interested, we cover all the best exit strategies in our real estate pack about Abidjan.